Segmentation for B2B Companies: A Step-by-Step Guide

 Those basic attributes (“SaaS” and “Nordics”) will already help you personalize your message.
 You can address the typical challenges SaaS companies face, like growth and churn, and you can consider translating your message into Swedish, Finnish, and the other Nordic languages.

-The most popular way is to segment based on firmographic data.
+The most popular way for b2b market segmentation is based on firmographic data.
 But that's not the only way to segment!
 Let’s briefly see the different types of company data you can use to segment your market and personalize your outreach.

 The problem of using just firmographic data for B2B segmentation is these characteristics don’t allow much granularity.